Most people will admit to popping the odd spot every now and then, but having to deal with persistent acne can be frustrating and distressing.

 However, this doesn’t mean that once you leave your teenage years behind you can look forward to a guaranteed spot-free life.
 Adults of all ages can be prone to acne outbreaks too.
 Women are more likely to develop acne in adulthood and it can often be linked to hormonal changes such as those caused by pregnancy or menopause.

-Truth: Sun rays can permanently damage skin.
+No. In fact, sun rays can permanently damage skin.

 Perhaps one of the most dangerous acne myths is that the sun will help to clear it up.
 This one reportedly stems from research conducted in the 1950s, where doctors saw that sun rays would reduce the redness associated with spots.